 This one is a classic for a reason.
 It may have been the very first book I read on persuasion and the psychology of selling.
 It laid the foundation for LOTS of other books, ideas and people to build upon in my mind.
 Two very different, but also great books in this category include Getting Everything You Can Out of All You've Got & The Robert Collier Letter Book.

 Breakthrough Advertising by Eugene Schwartz

 Yes, I spent $200 on this book.
 Worth every penny time and again.
-The insight that I found most cutting is that every business goes through cycles -- needing to educate the market, needing to differentiate in the market and needing to innovate the market.
+The insight that I return to most ofen is that every business goes through cycles -- needing to educate the market, needing to differentiate in the market and needing to innovate the market.
 Knowing where your business -- and where your prospects -- are in the cycle is worth its weight in marketing gold.